ar-zoop/sql-for-mere-mortals/SQL practical.md

 Inner join Customers
 on Orders.CustomerID = Customers.CustomerID;
 ```
-## Make changes in the table for this

 LEFT JOIN
 ```
 Select Customers.CustomerID, Orders.OrderID, Orders.EmployeeID
 from Customers
 Left join Orders on Customers.CustomerID=Orders.CustomerID;
 ```
-## Make change sin the table for this
 RIGHT JOIN
 ```
 Select Customers.CustomerID, Orders.OrderID, Orders.EmployeeID